jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 As an open-source pioneer who refuses to be confined to the structural limits of conventional employment, the mission is to expand this foundational architecture into a scalable, decentralized ecosystem—creating a secure digital haven where developers, human rights defenders, and citizens can build, collaborate, and thrive together.

-This project is built on the core principle of absolute self-reliance through **zero external dependencies**.

-With official validation from the **OTF Security Lab** as a key technical milestone, our immediate goal is to secure a **$100,000** global Internet freedom grant.
-Building on that international foundation, the project aims to leverage technology-matching funding in South Korea to establish the **Offline-First AI Security Lab** dedicated to developing resilient security technologies for environments affected by censorship, internet shutdowns, and network disruption.

 The long-term vision is to foster a sustainable public-interest technology ecosystem that advances digital resilience, technological independence, and global Internet freedom.

 ---